 The Company uses the individual-film-forecast-computation method and amortizes the produced content based on the ratio of current period actual revenue (numerator) to estimated remaining unrecognized ultimate revenue as of the beginning of the fiscal year (denominator) in accordance with ASC subtopic 926-20, Entertainment - Films, Other Assets - Film Costs ("ASC 926-20").
 Ultimate revenue estimates for the produced content are periodically reviewed and adjustments, if any, will result in prospective changes to amortization rates.
 When estimates of total revenues and other events or changes in circumstances indicate that a film or television series has a fair value that is less than its unamortized cost, a loss is recognized currently for the amount by which the unamortized cost exceeds the film or television series' fair value.
-For the years ended June 30, 2019, 2018 and 2017, based on management analysis, no impairment was recorded.
+For the six months ended December 31, 2019 and 2018, based on management analysis, no impairment was recorded.